virtualredhead/red.staff/data/jen/bio.md

 I'm a notoriously scatter-minded person.
 Ideas zoom around my head with an alarming frequency.
-When one is about to burst (most likely out of my mouth, probably to the annoyance of my staff) I actually feel it bumping around somewhere in the lower right side of my head?.
+When one is about to burst (most likely out of my mouth, probably to the annoyance of my staff) I actually feel it bumping around somewhere in the lower right side of my head.
 It's like the idea is rifling through closets to pack a suitcase for the trip.
 I wonder if regular people physically feel parts of their brain working.
 Is that a thing or is it my imagination?